trisulnsm/dinodoc/trisuldocs/docs/ug/reports/index.md

 ## Report Time

-For each report type, you can easily select a number of predefined time windows.
+For each report type, you can easily select a number of predefined time windows using a [Time Selector](/docs/ug/ui/elements#time-selector)

-The Time Selector feature enables you to define a temporal scope for report generation, with a default setting of the most recent 15 minutes.
-Once a time window is selected, it remains fixed for generating all the reports on the page and their associated drill-downs.
-You can choose from a range of pre-defined time ranges, including:

-- Last 1 hour

-- Last 24 hours

-- This month

-- Last month and more.

-Alternatively, you can specify a custom date range by selecting the *Custom Range* option, which allows for the selection of a specific period from the past.
+## Adding Logos

+1. Logos can be placed in the 3 corners of the PDF except the top-right
+2. You need to replace 3 images (32×32) in the /usr/local/share/webtrisul/public/images directory
+3. The images names are expected to named as follows
+4. logo_tlhs.png → This image is placed on the top-left of the PDF
+5. logo_blhs.png → This image is placed on the bottom-left of the PDF
+6. logo_brhs.png → This image is placed on the bottom-right of the PDF

+## Customizing Names

+Refer to the [oem_settings](/docs/ug/webadmin/customize) for instructions.